-The five drop-in wickets which have been carefully curated at Gloucester Park have been moved to Perth Stadium for ongoing maintainence ahead of the first cricket match to be played at the new venue.
+The five drop-in wickets which have been carefully curated at Gloucester Park have been moved to Optus Stadium for ongoing maintenance ahead of the first cricket match to be played at the new venue.

 The initial prototype, which underwent rigorous analysis in February 2016 after being given just eight months maturation time, helped govern the methodology that underpinned the construction of the additional four pitches.